prairie-guy/ai_utilities/README.md

 Example:`filter_image.sh dogs/`

 ### make_train_valid.py
-From a directory containing sub-directories each with a different class of images, make an imagenet-type directory structure.
+From a directory containing sub-directories, each with a different class of images, make an imagenet-type directory structure.

 `make_train_valid.py` creates a imagment-type directory usable by `ImageDataBunch.from_folder(dir,...)`
 ```